php-etl/documentation/content/feature/state/_index.en.md

 To enable a connection to your RabbitMQ application, you need at least 3 options which are `host`, `vhost` and `topic`.

-- `host`: the name of your host name
+- `host`: this is the name of your host name
-- `vhost`: the virtual host of your RabbitMQ instance
+- `vhost`: this is the virtual host of your RabbitMQ instance
-- `topic`: the name of the queue to which the rejects will be sent
+- `topic`: this is the name of the queue to which the rejects will be sent

 ```yaml
 state: